Search for microscopic black holes in pp collisions at sqrt(s) = 8 TeV: Event reconstruction and Monte Carlo samples

 The missing transverse energy (\MET) is defined as the absolute value of the vector sum of transverse momenta of all the PF objects reconstructed in an event.
 The \MET~measurement is corrected to account for the jet energy scale calibration~\cite{MET}.

+The minimum separation between any two objects (jet, lepton, or photon) in the event is required to be $\Delta R > 0.3$.

-Simulated samples of semiclassical black hole events are produced using the parton-level \textsc{BlackMax} v2.01 \cite{BlackMax} and \textsc{Charybdis} v1.0.3~\cite{CHARYBDIS,CHARYBDIS2} Monte Carlo event generators.
-Various models are simulated, including black holes that are produced non-rotating or rotating; those with or without mass and angular momentum loss at the time of formation; and those with or without a stable or boiling remnant.
+Simulated samples of semiclassical black hole events are produced using the parton-level \textsc{BlackMax} v2.01 \cite{BlackMax,BlackMax1} and \textsc{Charybdis} v1.0.3~\cite{CHARYBDIS,CHARYBDIS2} Monte Carlo event generators.
+Various models are simulated, including black holes that are produced nonrotating or rotating; those with or without mass and angular momentum loss at the time of formation; and those with or without a stable or ``boiling" (i.e., evaporating at a fixed Hawking temperature) remnant.
 In addition, the modified \textsc{BlackMax} generator settings~\cite{Gingrich} are used to simulate the production of string balls.
 Detailed descriptions of each model can be found in Refs.~\cite{CMSBH,bh_full2011_jhep}.
 All these signal samples are generated using the MSTW2008lo68cl~\cite{MSTW} parton distribution functions (PDF).
-Samples of quantum black holes are generated with the \textsc{qbh}~v1.03 matrix element generator~\cite{qbh_gen} using the CTEQ6L PDF set~\cite{CTEQ}.
+Samples of quantum black holes are generated with the \textsc{qbh}~v1.03 parton-level generator~\cite{qbh_gen,qbh1} using the CTEQ6L PDF set~\cite{CTEQ}.
 The parton-level events produced by these generators are then used as input to the \PYTHIA v6.426~\cite{PYTHIA} parton showering simulation and a fast parametric simulation of the CMS detector~\cite{FastSim,FastSim1}.
-The fast simulation was validated with the full detector simulation, using the \GEANTfour \cite{GEANT4} framework for several benchmark points.
+The fast simulation was validated with the full detector simulation, based on the \GEANTfour \cite{GEANT4} framework, for several benchmark points.

-The small backgrounds from $\gamma+\text{jets}$, $\PW+\text{jets}$, and \ttbar production are estimated from Monte Carlo simulations using the \MADGRAPH v5 \cite{madgraph} matrix element event generator interfaced with the \PYTHIA parton showering simulation, followed by the full detector simulation using \GEANTfour.
+The small backgrounds from $\gamma+\text{jets}$, $\PW/\PZ+\text{jets}$ (collectively referred to as $\PV+\text{jets}$ in what follows), and \ttbar production are estimated from Monte Carlo simulations using the \MADGRAPH v5 \cite{madgraph} matrix element event generator interfaced with the \PYTHIA parton showering simulation, followed by the full detector simulation using \GEANTfour.
 These background samples are generated using the CTEQ6L PDF set.
+Other SM backgrounds are negligible and therefore were not accounted for in the analysis.